Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 The Hidden Costs: Why Quiet Quitting Rarely Feels Good Long Term

 Unfortunately, quiet quitting has its costs.
-And we’re not only talking about the estimated US$438 billion in lost productivity from lack of engagement in the workplace, but also at the personal level.
+And we’re not only talking about the estimated $438 billion in lost productivity from lack of engagement in the workplace, but also at the personal level.

 Although often it may begin as a form of self-preservation—an emotional defense against frustration or burnout—over time it tends to erode one’s sense of purpose and pride.
 Doing the bare minimum may indeed bring you temporary relief, but for people who take pride in doing good work, it may feel hollow quickly.

 You may be protecting your time, but at the same time you also risk dulling your curiosity, creativity, and confidence.
-Losing that part of yourself can be tricky, even if your employer doesn’t value your best work or they outright wronged you.
+Losing that part of yourself can be tricky, even if your employer doesn’t value your best work or they really did wrong you.

 There is also an emotional cost.
 If quiet quitting comes from a place of resentment, this feeling can increase over time.
 While the resentment itself can feel fully justified, it’s rarely good to carry around these emotions with you.
 Work occupies such a large share of our day that disengagement eventually can spill into our overall well-being.
 Try quiet quitting while staying upbeat with a sense of fulfillment—over the long run, this will be a difficult task.